State's new cases surge by 5,557, deaths subside to 57 but toll rises to fourth in nation

 Worldwide

-Cases increased by a record 437,441 after rising by more than 400,000 Friday for the first time, 412,917, according to Worldometers.info.
+Cases increased by a record again, 477,751, one day after the mark of 437,441 and passing 400,000 Friday for the first time, according to Worldometers.info.
 The world has been gaining more than 1 million cases every three days.

 India reported 55,838 new cases compared with a world-record 97,894, for second-place behind the U.S. with 7,706,946.
 Also, India recorded 702 deaths, behind a national-record 1,299, to rise to 116,166 and in third place.